Ivo-Balbaert/The_Way_to_Jai/book/33_Graphical modules.md

 ## 33.5 The _Simp_ module
 Simp is a simple 2D API framework for drawing graphics with OpenGL as backend, completely written in Jai.
+It is high-level and easy-to-use, and is built on a modern API.

 ### 33.5.1 A simple window
 Here is Simp's minimum code to open and close a window: